Responding to Climate Change

 • Minimized the risk of physical damage through the systematic implementation of countermeasures

-1. * The results of the risk assessment for both the 1.5°C and 4°C scenarios for which the significance level was determined to be "minor" are not listed.
+1. * The results of the assessment of risks that have been determined to be “small” based on both the 1.5°C and 4°C scenarios are not listed.

 Financial Impact Analysis